microsoft/playwright/docs/browsers.md

 ## Share browser binaries across projects

-Sometimes developers work with multiple NPM projects that all use Playwright.
+Often developers work with multiple NPM projects that all use Playwright.
 By default, every project will have browser binaries in its own `node_modules/` folder.
-To save some HDD space and to speedup installation, Playwright can re-use browser binaries.
+To save the disk space and to speedup installation, Playwright can re-use these binaries.

 Sharing browser binaries is a two-step process: